hardin47/website/Math154/Notes/04-simulating.md

 ## 9/26/19 Agenda {#Sep26}
-1. Sensitivity of mathematical procedures to technical conditions
+1. Understanding bias in modeling
-2. Understanding bias in modeling
+2. Sensitivity of statistical inferential procedures to technical conditions
 3. (Not responsible for: Generating random numbers)